TehGM/tehgm.github.io/content/blog/technology/nginx-aspnetcore-rest-grpc/index.md

 <!--more-->

 ## What is gRPC?
-Let's start off by talking about what is gRPC. [gRPC](https://grpc.io/) is a fast binary Remote Procedure Call protocol developed by Google.
+Let's start off by talking about what gRPC is. [gRPC](https://grpc.io/) is a fast binary Remote Procedure Call protocol developed by Google.
 It's really useful especially with service/microservice pattern, as it allows high speed communication between each of the components.
 [ASP.NET Core 3.0](https://docs.microsoft.com/en-gb/aspnet/core/grpc/?view=aspnetcore-3.1) added support for gRPC services through [Grpc.AspNetCore](https://www.nuget.org/packages/Grpc.AspNetCore) package.
 Other flavours of .NET Core also support it, but in this blog post we focus on ASP.NET Core 3.0 usage.

 The main issue with gRPC is that it is not supported by all clients.
 Prime example that is important for web developers - Postman does not support gRPC, at least as of time of writing this post.
 Older browsers might also have trouble with it.
 If these things need to be supported, there are 2 choices - stick to REST API only, or enable support for both.
 For my Adafruit sensor service, I did want both.
 Here's how I made sure it works.